ad4mjulie/BrainConnectome/README.md

 # Drosophila Connectome Simulator (hemibrain / neuPrint)

-Research-style, interactive 3D visualization + spiking simulation for a *subset* of the **Drosophila melanogaster** connectome.
+interactive 3D visualization and spiking simulation for a *subset* of the **Drosophila melanogaster** connectome.

 ## What this project does